For current political commentary, see the daily political notes.

 In 1999, Stallman called for development of a free on-line encyclopedia through the means of inviting the public to contribute articles.

 Free Software, Free Society is Stallman's book of essays.
-Free as in Freedom provides further biographical information.
+His semiautobiography, Free as in Freedom, provides further biographical information.

 He has received the following awards: